 The Connection Between Dopamine and Migraines

-Dopamine is a naturally produced chemical in the body the regulates emotions, sensory perception, and motivation.
+The body naturally produces dopamine, a chemical in the body the regulates emotions, sensory perception, and motivation.
 It is a big deal for researchers to learn that migraines lead to lower levels of this important chemical in the brain.
 Why?
 Because current treatment methods, which mostly involve medications, treat migraines as though they have a different effect on dopamine levels.
-It’s no wonder that prescription drugs so often have little to no effect on migraines.
+It’s no wonder that prescription drugs so often have little to no effect on this neurological disorder.

-What the Study Means for the Future of Migraine Treatment
+What the Study Means for the Future of Treatment

 Current migraine treatment involves drugs that block the activity of dopamine receptors.
 The idea is to prevent rapid fluctuation of dopamine levels.
 However, when dopamine levels drop suddenly, as is seen with migraine patients in the study, the results can include sensory sensitivity as well as isolationism (which many patients seek during an attack).

 Researchers are hopeful that this knowledge may help pharmaceutical companies to target dopamine levels more efficiently with future efforts.
-However, you may wonder if anything exists today that can help you with the pain and other symptoms of migraines.
+However, you may wonder if anything exists today that can help you with the pain and symptoms.

 Upper Cervical Chiropractic and Migraine Care

 When the atlas (C1) is misaligned, it can affect everything from brainstem function to proper blood flow to the brain.
 These factors can affect dopamine levels and other factors in the brain that have to do with migraines.
-Thus, many are pleased to find that when an atlas misalignment is corrected, migraines are reduced or eliminated.
+Thus, many are happy to find that the correction of atlas misalignment results in lesser episodes, sometimes even elimination altogether.